Which Budget Is A Starting Point in the Preparing of a Financial BudgetSadaf Abbas

 Personal Financial Budget & Its Types

 Before creating the financial budget, we must first prepare the capital asset budget, the cash budget, and the balance sheet budget.
 The amount from the capital asset budget is transferred to the cash budget since it constitutes a sizable cash commitment.
 As a result, it prepares before the cash budget.
-The passive investment budget can be changed and transferred to the cash budget if there won’t enough cash on hand.
+The passive investment budget can be changed and transferred to the cash budget if there isn’t enough cash on hand.
 When the budget finishes, the budgeted balance sheet displays the initial and ending balances from the cash budget, financing, and equity modifications.

 Financial Budget for Capital Assets